 The ideal size of a group is 30-35 pupils.
 It is however possible to accommodate up to three groups from the same school throughout the course of the day.
 We always try to avoid mixing groups from two different schools.

 In general 2 hours per group should be allowed for a visit, but this can be varied to meet individual requirements.
-After the introductory talk, the group is free to explore the Exhibition at their own pace.
+The group is free to explore the Exhibition at their own pace, and member of the Exhibition team will be on hand to assist in any way.
 Everything is fully labelled and there are audio presentations.
 The Exhibition contains a great deal of information on ancient Egypt in general, as well as Tutankhamun in particular.

 The Exhibition has a large gift shop with a wide range of souvenirs, statues, jewellery, papyrus, and many more Egyptian themed items.
 There is an extensive book section with a wide selection of titles for adults and children.
 Mail order is available online at www.tutankhamun-exhibition.co.uk